 Laboratory technologists can find jobs in a variety of industries, including hospitals, government agencies, health care, insurance companies and universities.
-The U.S. Bureau of Labor Statistics (BLS), www.bls.gov, states that, in 2015, the median salary for laboratory technologists was $60,520 per year.
-Job opportunities for laboratory technologists are expected to increase 14% from 2014-2024, which is about as fast as the average occupation, due to an increased number of aging individuals needing diagnostic testing, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS), www.bls.gov, states that, in 2017, the median salary for laboratory technologists and technicians was $51,770 per year.
+Job opportunities for laboratory technologists are expected to increase 12% from 2016-2026, which is faster than the average occupation, due to an increased number of aging individuals needing diagnostic testing, according to the BLS.

 Alternate Career Options

 Other relevant careers that may be of interest include the following: